 Which Foods Are Dogs & Cats Allergic To?

 This table shows a summary of many studies on AFRs in dogs and cats (Mueller et al, 2016).
-Not all the studies were as strict as others but the general idea looks clear.
 There doesn’t appear to be a major culprit.
 Dogs and cats appear to be reacting to the ingredients already found in their foods, such as beef, chicken, wheat, fish and dairy.

 Study data used under Creative Commons Attribution 4.0